 There is no competition: American chocolate gets its sweet little derrière kicked hard by the likes of Paris’s finest chocolatiers.

 We Americans are accustomed to heavily industrialized, excessively sugary chocolate.
 Blame it on Hershey’s and one-too-many rounds of trick or treating in our youth.
 Chocolate, however, is much like cheese in France: an art form raised to the highest levels of gourmandise, an obsession, and a household staple.
-One key difference with those curds, though?
-French chocolate isn’t banned by the FDA, which means you can gleefully bring as much of it into the country as you like…well, within reason, we suppose.
+And, luckily, French chocolate isn’t banned by the FDA, which means you can gleefully bring as much of it into the country through customs as you like…well, within reason, we suppose.

 Godiva, See’s, Vosges, Recchiuti…step aside.
-No matter what time of year you might be headed to Paris, here are the 4 chocolatiers you absolutely must taste (and bring back home!).
+No matter what time of year you might be headed to Paris, here are the 4 chocolatiers you absolutely must taste (and bring back home!)
+And if you can’t actually make it to Paris–indulge in some “window” shopping on these sites.

 91, rue de Rennes, Paris 6e | 4, place Saint-Sulpice, Paris 6e | 108, blvd Saint-Germain, Paris 6e

 WHAT TO TRY, WHAT TO BUY: The French love dark chocolates more than they do milk, and Patrick Roger pays homage to that passion.
-Try the ganache – he is its enfant terrible – or anything with praline in it.
-Also highly tempting is the ‘rocher’, an upscale spin on Ferraro Rocher that blends a crunchy mixture of almonds and hazelnuts, though to be honest, any form of chocolate from our dear P to the R will have you salivating for days.
+Try the ganache or anything with praline in it.
+Also highly tempting is the ‘rocher’, an upscale spin on Ferraro Rocher that blends a crunchy mixture of almonds and hazelnuts.
+To be honest, any form of chocolate from Patrick Roger will have you salivating for days.

 133, rue de Turenne, Paris 3e | 27, rue de Varenne, Paris 7e